k-ojo/DSA/README.md

 ```bash
 git clone https://github.com/k-ojo/DSA.git
 ```
-2. Change directory to the subject you are interested in. for example in you are interested in linked list use this command.
+2. Change directory to the subject you are interested in.
+For example in you are interested in linked list use this command.

 ```bash
 cd 0-ds_lnklst